encode/django-rest-framework/docs/tutorial/5-relationships-and-hyperlinked-apis.md

             fields = ('url', 'username', 'snippets')

 Notice that we've also added a new `'highlight'` field.
 This field is of the same type as the `url` field, except that it points to the `'snippet-highlight'` url pattern, instead of the `'snippet-detail'` url pattern.

+Because we've included format suffixed URLs such as `'.json'`, we also need to indicate on the `highlight` field that any format suffixed hyperlinks it returns should use the `'.html'` suffix.

 ## Making sure our URL patterns are named